krzysiek6d/study/static_initialization_in_headers/Readme.md

 but when moved to the cpp file (info_data.cpp) then the memory usage is like that:
 ![in_cpp.png](in_cpp.png)

-So you can see the big difference.
+So you can see the big difference (481K vs 76K).

 ### Building: